ahmedkaludi/accelerated-mobile-pages/readme.txt

 == Changelog ==

-= 0.9.97.35 (16th February 2019) =
+= 0.9.97.36 (19th February 2019) =
-* Added: Levelup Compatability #2718
-* Added: "Align Justify" Option in Page builder's text module #2665
+* Added: Mobile and tablets Detects separately for 'Mobile Redirection' option #2436
-* Added: Default value for Swift Color Scheme #2793
+* Added: Scrolling bar for swift theme in chrome browser #2593
-* Fixed: ampforwp prefix in the analytics function #2886 #2890
-* Fixed: "Below the Footer" ads option showing above and below the footer #2778
+* Added: CSS condition when element markup is visible #2753
+* Fixed: Pre tags not rendering properly on pages #2823
+* Fixed: Logo resize should only apply when Resize setting is enable #2544
+* Fixed: When /?amp is enabled "Visit AMP" is redirecting to dashboard #2363
+* Fixed: ampforwp_wc_shortcode_title is loading globally #2756
-* Fixed: Debug error undefined index comments #2887
+* Fixed: Extra CSS is causing validation error of 50kb #2592
+* Fixed: PHP warning issue in latest version of php #2895
+* Fixed: Yoast analysis is giving false readings for the SEO When AMPforWP Pagebuilder is enabled #2435

 Full changelog available in changelog.txt